kmille/linux-debugging/coredump-analysis.md

 (gdb)
 ```

-I use  `  auto-load safe-path /`  in my global gdbinit.
+I use  `  auto-load safe-path /`  in my global ~/.gdbinit.
 It allows me to use .gdbinit of the current working directory.

 ```bash
 kmille@linbox: cat ~/.gdbinit
 set auto-load safe-path /
 ```

-The segfault happens if `getenv ` is called.
+The segfault happens if `getenv` is called.
 Let's use `man 3 getenv` to get the parameters of it.

        char *getenv(const char *name);

 We can use `man syscall` to find out where the arguments are stored.
 We are interested in the first (and only argument).
-We can find it the `rdi` register.
+We can find it in the `rdi` register.

     Arch/ABI    Instruction           System  Ret  Ret  Error    Notes
     x86-64      syscall               rax     rax  rdx  -        5